sydly148/hackthehood-buildfa25/index.md

 ### Assignments Due:
 - Submit your exit ticket for Wednesday's lecture on Google Classroom by Thursday, 11:59 pm.
 - Complete the [Pre-Program Survey](https://corexmsp4sy8p6bphbs3.qualtrics.com/jfe/form/SV_0CkoiIPnGFA6FbE) before Saturday, 11:59 pm, and submit a screenshot of the Completed Survey screen to Google Classroom.
+- OPTIONAL: Submit your Superhero Battle Simulator on Google Classroom if you want feedback.
 ### Reminders:
 - Make sure you have access to Slack, Google Classroom, and Colab!
 - Double check your Tiger Team time!